Connect with others who understand.

 How Common Is Cold Sensitivity With MS?

-People with MS commonly experience temperature sensitivity — that is, worsening symptoms during temperature changes.
+People with MS commonly experience temperature sensitivity — that is, worsening of symptoms during temperature changes.
 As one member put it, “I can’t take real cold or real hot temperatures.”

 What Causes Cold Sensitivity With MS?

 In MS, a person’s immune system attacks the protective myelin sheath that surrounds their nerves.
 This leads to damage known as demyelination.
 The damaged areas, called lesions, cause nerves to send signals much slower than they should.
+People with RRMS experience periods of worsening symptoms known as relapses, flares, or exacerbations, followed by periods of remission when symptoms improve or go away.

-Changes in internal body temperature can also affect the central nervous system (CNS), which include the brain and spinal cord.
+Changes in internal body temperature can also affect the central nervous system (CNS), which includes the brain and spinal cord.
 When your CNS cools down too much, it may not be able to send or receive signals efficiently.
 Keeping your internal temperature within an ideal range allows cells to function appropriately.
 When a person with MS is exposed to colder temperatures, their CNS has to work harder to control their body temperature and keep their body functioning appropriately, leading to worsened symptoms.

 MS Symptoms During Cold Temperatures

 If you have MS and cold sensitivity, you may notice your symptoms respond to even the slightest drop in temperature.
 You may experience cold hands and feet, chills, stiffening muscles, and generalized pain.
 These symptoms can last until the environment becomes warm again.
-While your body is undergoing this cold stress, your typical MS symptoms may feel worse than usual.
+While your body is undergoing this cold stress, your typical symptoms of MS may feel worse than usual.

 One MyMSTeam member stated, “When the temperature is too warm, above 72 degrees or so and humid, the fatigue, weakness, and nerve pain ramp up.
 When the temperature is too cold, below 55 degrees or so, I get stiff with muscle pain.”